-New ideas, solutions and concrete improvements
+New ideas, solutions, and tangible improvements

 The view from outside